praxis/praxis/reference/resource-definitions.md

 Remember that Praxis prefixes all your resource's routes with a string based on the name of your enclosing resource definition class, in this case '/blogs'.
-You can override the prefix for a single action if the resource-wide prefix doesn't apply (like in the example above).
+You can override the prefix for a single route by prepending '//' to the path (like in the example above) if you don't want the resource-wide prefix to apply.
+Alternately, you can provide a special prefix of either `''` or `'//'` in the routing block to clear the prefix for any other paths given.

+*Note*: The above applies *only* to any Resource-level route prefixes that may be defined.
+It does *not* exclude an API-wide `base_path` if one is defined.

 You can inspect the Praxis routing table using `rake praxis:routes`: